July 24, 2010

 It’s an infatuation that Albert never intended to develop.
 He grew up in Flushing, New York, and then his parents moved the family to Westchester County north of Manhattan when he was roughly five years old.
-Fast forward to the college years — sidenote: the television show “Saved by the Bell: The College Years” was appalling.
-That is all — and Albert came to my current town of Washington, DC, to study a media-related course at American University in the late 1990s.
+Fast forward to the college years, and Albert came to my current town of Washington, DC, to study a media-related course at American University in the late 1990s.

 The course involved journalism and photography, the latter something in which he had a long-running interest.
 Unfortunately he didn’t have the same level of interest in Washington.
 “I just didn’t like DC, and I wanted to go home to New York,”